ostr1969/dwgTextReader/README.md

 ## Configuration

 1. **Modify `appsettings.json`**
    - Update the `"Words"` section to adjust the predefined list of words used in searches.
+   - Update the initial folder or folders to search in
+   - Update elasticsearch uri

 2. **Fonts and Parsing Config**
    - The project includes a `References` folder containing: